Family Educational Rights and Privacy Act of 1974

 Washington, DC 20202-4605

-5. California State University , Sacramento shall exercise its prerogative within the Family Educational Rights and Privacy Act, as amended, and release directory information to any person, party, or agency, so long as the student has previously consented to such release.
-The consent to release or the refusal to release is accommplished during the student’s application for admission process.
-Consent may be withdrawn or given by the student during each semester of attendance.
-To accomplish this, the student may complete the appropriate forms at the Registrar’s Office.
-Directory information is defined as a student’s name, address, telephone number, email address, date of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, class level, full or part time status, degrees and awards received, and most recent previous educational agency or institution attended by the student.
-For student employees covered by the Unit 11 Collective Bargaining Agreement with the United Auto Workers (i.e., Teaching Associates, Graduate Assistants, and Instructional Student Assistants), directory information which may be released by the CSU to the UAW also includes: enrollment status (undergraduate vs. graduate, part-time vs. full-time), department employed and employment status (i.e., TA, GA, or ISA).
+5. California State University, Sacramento shall exercise its prerogative within the Family Educational Rights and Privacy Act, as amended, and release directory information to any person, party, or agency, so long as the student has not requested confidentiality.
+Directory information is defined as that information contained in an education record of the student that generally would not be considered harmful or an invasion of privacy if disclosed.
+The following is considered Directory information: Student’s name, addresses, University e-mail address, telephone number, likenesses used in University publications including photographs, date of birth, major field of study, class level, dates of attendance, enrollment status (part/full-time), degrees earned, awards and honors (e.g., Dean's Honor List) received, participation in officially recognized activities and sports, weight and height of members of athletic teams, and most recent previous educational agency or institution attended by the student.
+For student employees covered by the Unit 11 Collective Bargaining Agreement with the United Auto Workers (e.g., Teaching Associates, Graduate Assistants, and Instructional Student Assistants), directory information which may be released by the CSU to the UAW also includes: enrollment status (undergraduate vs. graduate, part-time vs. full-time), department employed and employment status (e.g., TA, GA, or ISA).
 Data may be added to or removed from the definition of directory information from time to time.
+Only currently enrolled students may withhold disclosure of directory information by filing a request form with the office of the University Registrar through Admissions and Records Service Center.